Legal options following marital breakdown

 Mediation

-The Family Mediation Service is a free service provided by the Legal Aid Board to help couples in Ireland who have decided to separate or divorce, or who have already separated, to negotiate their own agreement, while addressing the needs and interests of all involved.
+Mediation is a process to help couples who have decided to separate or divorce, or who have already separated, to negotiate their own agreement, while addressing the needs and interests of all involved.
 Mediation helps you to make decisions to suit your circumstances.
 If you decide to go to court instead, these decisions will be made by a judge.
 Mediation is not marriage counselling or a legal advice service.

-The Family Mediation Service provides a free service that helps separating couples co-operate with each other in working out mutually acceptable arrangements.
+The Family Mediation Service offers a free mediation service that helps separating couples co-operate with each other in working out mutually acceptable arrangements.
+The Family Mediation Service is provided by the Legal Aid Board.

 The Mediators' Institute of Ireland provides a list of private accredited mediators.
+Private mediators charge in a variety of ways (daily rate/hourly rate/flat rate).

 FLAC is an independent, voluntary organisation that operates a network of legal advice clinics throughout the country.
 These clinics are confidential, free of charge and open to all.
 Contact your nearest Citizens Information Centre for information on FLAC services in your area.